The South of Sumba

 In Wudi Pandak there is a ranger station of the Matalawa National Park.
 If someone is there, it is possible to do a bird watching or jungle tour.
 Almost all of Sumba's endemic birds can be found in this area.
 Walking time about 3 hours.
 Overnight stay in the station is possible.

 At the village of Billa, 3 km behind the river bridge, a road branches off to the east (it is signposted).
 It winds through beautiful green river valleys and over green hills past traditional places towards Waikanabu.
-The climb to the Air Terjun Kanabuwai waterfall begins 8 km from the junction and 400 meters behind the Waikanabu III river bridge in the village Mandora.
-The tour is only possible between June and September and with an experienced guide.
-(Ask the Matalawa National Park Administration).
-The path leads past betel nut plantations and through deep jungle where vanilla is harvested.
-In total it is 15 km with a climb of 500 meters.
+The climb to the Air Terjun Kanabuwai waterfall begins 8 km from the junction and 400 meters behind the Waikanabu III river bridge in the village Mandora.The tour is only possible between June and September and only with an experienced guide.
+(Please be sure to ask the Matalawa National Park administration!).
+The path leads past betel nut plantations and through deep jungle.
+It becomes increasingly confusing as the path progresses and was even partially blocked by landslides in September 2024.
+In total it is 15 km with an ascent of 500 meters.
+The walking time is 6-8 hours each way.
 An overnight stay with a tent is required.
-(Attention: Kanabuwai means nothing other than waterfall in the local language, and you can find it more often in Sumba - what I mean here is the real Kanabuwai!).
+(Please note that Kanabuwai means nothing other than distant water in the local language, and this is very common in Sumba – what I mean here is the real Kanabuwai!).
 If you don't want to go to the waterfall, you can only go to Waikanabu.
 The path then ends in small paths.

 Another branch leads, where the main road turns west, along the north bank of the river to Kukitalu.
 At the terminus of both branches there are paths heading northeast across the uninhabited highlands.
 After 15 km and 500 meters in altitude you reach the Kambaniru River.
 On the other side of the river at Maidang there is a road that leads to Waingapu.